 “You are one strange child, Ellie.”

-Then Mrs. Martin spoke up.
+Then a bridge lady spoke up.
 “Well, Helen Stone, did you get involved in the Methodist Church fundraiser?
 I heard most of the kids were on the lazy side.
 They had to be prodded to do anything.
-It was so good of you to give this girl a chance to do good.
+It was so good of you to give this girl a chance to do it right.
 Young lady, you need a few lessons in etiquette.
 You do not ask for refreshments and you definitely do not take a refreshment break before you have even started your work.”

 She’s mean too, I thought.
 Pearl didn’t account for two ladies being mean to me.